Graham277/DozerGPT/README.md

    ```

 5. Interact with the bot: After running the bot, you can interact with it on your Discord server using slash commands.

+### Using `CallFromJS.py`

+The `CallFromJS.py` file is used by a separate Discord bot called `dozer-discord-bot`, which is written in JavaScript.
+This file performs essentially the same function as `main.py`, but integrates with the JavaScript framework of the other bot.

+To use `CallFromJS.py`:

+1. Ensure the environment variables are set up as described above.
+2. The `dozer-discord-bot` will call this file as needed to process commands and retrieve responses from DozerGPT.
+3. The responses are written to a file (`response.txt`) which the JavaScript bot reads and sends back to the user.

+This setup allows for seamless integration between the Python-based DozerGPT and the JavaScript-based `dozer-discord-bot`.